what’s the Eurome? Your 2026 Guide to This Genetic Map

 Scientifically, the Eurome represents the collection of genetic variations (alleles) that appear with some frequency in people with European ancestry.
 Because historical migration patterns kept many populations relatively isolated for thousands of years, certain genetic markers became more common in some groups than in others.
 The Eurome is simply the scientific term for the set of markers commonly associated with European populations.

 Important: The Eurome is a research concept, not a biological reality that separates people.
 All humans share approximately 99.9% of their DNA.
-The Eurome focuses on the tiny fraction of a percent that varies, which can provide clues about health and ancestry.
+The Eurome focuses on the tiny fraction of a percent that varies — which can provide clues about health and ancestry.

-This is a common point of confusion, but the distinction is critical.
+Here’s a common point of confusion, but the distinction is critical.
 You can’t have a Eurome without the human genome.
 Let’s break it down in a simple table.

 | Concept | Definition | Scope |